 |Purpose||To understand what’s going to happen for a specific timeframe||To understand what should be the next step to achieve the best results|

 The importance of predictive analytics is proven far beyond doubt.
-So it’s quite natural that organizations will be on the lookout for implementing a predictive analytics program.
+So it’s quite natural that organizations will be on the lookout for implementing it.
 The one major factor, rather the cornerstone of any predictive analytics program is data.
-The better the data, the finer the results of the predictive analytics will be, and well-defined objectives can help get expected results.
+The better the data, the finer its results will be, and well-defined objectives can help get expected results.
 There are six important steps that SAP suggests to having a well functioning predictive analytics program.

 The first step is to define your project’s objectives, deliverables, scope, and data required.
 The exact requirement of this project will define its success.

 As mentioned above, data is the cornerstone of any analytics project.
 So it’s imperative to collect all the required data and store them in one place.
 The data needs to have different types of both current and historical data from multiple sources to improve the quality of the results.

 Clean, prepare and integrate your data to get it ready for analysis.
 Remove outliers and identify missing information to improve the quality of your predictive data set.